 Wait for a Sale

 I know this is super simple, and we all know this.
 But it never hurts to reinforce and remind people that waiting for a sale is an option.
 Sometimes, it is just more practical to wait for deals, especially for some smaller games that release during the holiday season.
-We gamers have limited time.
+We gamers have limited time and backlogs that are overflowing.
 Rather than buying a game for $60 and playing it three months later, wait for those sales!

 Buying Second Hand